 - Frost Free Freezer

 The Beko is cool (pun absolutely intended) because it can operate in temperatures down to -15 C so you can keep it in a garage, shed, work cabin, anywhere like that.

-The only downside is that it’s the least efficient on the list, not by a huge amount just a couple of extra pound a year so it’s not too bad really.
+The only downside is that it’s the least efficient on the list, not by a huge amount, just a couple of extra pounds a year so it’s not too bad really.